9 Best Merchant Account Providers & Card Processing Companies Comparison for 2023

 - A Merchant Account (a special bank account that performs card processing and moves the money to your regular account)

 - A Payment Gateway (software technology to collect the payment details from the customer)

 - A Terminal for tapping or inserting a card in-store (hardware technology to collect the payment details from the customer)

 You can get all three of these things from one or three different providers (some local and some with global payments reach) the benefit of getting them all from one provider is that the procurement and management is simpler.
 The benefit of getting the from different providers is that you might save money and get a better product or service.
 Small businesses tend to get all they need from one payment service provider.

 These ‘full service’ payment / merchant account service providers tend to outsource certain elements to third parties.
 You should know what companies do because it can affect the fees you pay and the quality of service you receive.
-These companies are can be split into the following three main categories.
+These

 At the top of the tree are the Merchant Acquirers, they own and operate merchant accounts and actually carry out the payment processing (some examples are Global Payments, Worldpay, Elavon, First Data).
 You may or may not deal directly with a merchant acquirer or merchant account provider.
 You interact with an Independent Sales Organisation (ISO) or Payment Service Providers (PSPs) that provide payment services and merchant accounts via their partnership with merchant acquirers.
 These companies tend to offer value added services and a more bespoke service to merchants but their prices might be higher overall since they sit on top of a merchant acquirer and charge for their extra services.

 The problem is that these different names are often used interchangeably and quite honestly, once you get beyond the merchant acquirer the categorisation and definitions get a bit confusing.